mdgriffith/elm-style-animation/README.md

 We have the option of defining a duration and an easing function.
 In the above code, these are commented out, which means the defaults are used.
 The default duration is _400ms_, while the default easing is _sinusoidal in-out_.
 Make sure to check out this [library](http://package.elm-lang.org/packages/Dandandan/Easing/2.0.1/Easing#easing-functions) if you're looking for easing functions.

-Finally, we also have to `Effects.map` the resulting effect(fx) in order to route it to the Animate action we created earlier.
+Finally, we have to `map` the resulting animation Effect, `fx`, to the Animate action we created earlier.

 Now that we have this animation, it has a few properties that may not be immediately apparent.
 If a `Hide` action is called halfway through execution of the `Show` animation, the animation will be smoothly interrupted.